Royal Naval Coast Volunteers: History

 While established in 1853, organisation of the RNCV began on 1 January 1854 with the commissioning of new officers.
 The headquarters were located on HMS Fisgard, a depot ship in Woolwich.
 The RNCV was administered through six district 'out-stations' in England, Wales and Scotland.
 At its peak, the force comprised over 6,800 men.

 Some RNCV members were called up into the navy and served during the Crimean War in the Baltic fleet.
 In 1856 control of the RNCV was transferred from the Coastguard to the Admiralty and the provision of training ships at various ports around the United Kingdom gave increased opportunity for gunnery training.
 Despite these changes an 1858 Royal Commission commented that RNCV men "were not seamen in the true acceptation of the word, but boatmen, fishermen and longshoremen" and criticised their training limitations as not including working with sails aloft.
 The report also criticised the geographical limits on service.
 The Royal Commission had two outcomes that affected the RNCV.
 In 1859 the Royal Naval Reserve (Volunteer) Act gave the navy the power to establish a reserve force of trained seamen, and in 1863 the geographical limit on RNCV service was abolished for new recruits.

 The establishment of a Royal Naval Reserve formed from professional seamen robbed the RNCV of purpose and in 1873 it was disbanded with remaining volunteers passing into a successor reserve body the Royal Naval Artillery Volunteers.

+Districts

+The Royal Naval Coast Volunteers were organised in January 1854 as follows: